verified_user2026 Verified Data • 205 Local Clinics

 How much do dental implants cost in Idaho?

 In Idaho, dental implants average $4,368.
-This is 4% higher than the national average.
+This is 3% lower than the national average.
 University clinics like No dental school in Idaho — IDEP funds students at Creighton University (Omaha, NE) often offer reduced rates.

 Are there dental grants in Idaho?